xrrocha/sdynamic/README.md

 )
 ```

-:raised_hands: The astute reader will notice the above could be written sàns named parameters.
+:point_up: The astute reader will notice the above could be written sàns named parameters.
 For nested structures with
 more than just a few fields, however, positional parameters in object literals quickly become a liability as they obscure
 value-to-field attribution.